 Morgan's career really took off after the 1906 San Francisco earthquake.
 People were lining up to commission her to build them houses, churches, clubs, banks, schools, hospitals, and stores.

-Also during this time, in 1927 membership campaigns and organizations began to contribute to a change and forward progress in social, civic, and cultural movements.
+Also during this time membership campaigns and organizations began to contribute to a change and forward progress in social, civic, and cultural movements.

 Ground is broken to build the Berkeley Women's City Club and was constructed in 11 months and fully funded by Berkeley Women.